SAP-archive/btp-extend-workflow-cai-msteams/Part2/README.md

    ![WF new instance](./images/wf_new_instance.png)

-   >Note, later in upcoming Unit the leave request workflow will be triggered by API call from CAI chatbot
+   >Note, later in upcoming Part the leave request workflow will be triggered by API call from CAI chatbot

 ### 5.5.
 Go back to Workflow Management launchpad and open "Workflow Monitoring - Workflow Instances" tile